JRJurman/define-prototype/README.md

 ## Motivation

 This proposal represents a small implementation cost to enabling Declarative Custom Elements, that makes use of the existing Declarative Shadow DOM interface.
-While other proposals for DCE exist, few use Declarative Shadow DOM, and many emphasize capabilities beyond defining new elements with just HTML.
-While these other capabilities would be valuable to have in a non-JS setting, this proposal focuses on the "defining new elements" part.
+While other proposals for DCE exist, few use Declarative Shadow DOM as a building block, and many emphasize capabilities beyond defining new elements with just HTML.
+While these other capabilities would be valuable to have in a declarative interface, this proposal focuses on "defining new elements".

+## Key Benefits

 ### Takes Advantage of Existing DSD Attributes

-We already have attributes supported on Declarative Shadow DOM, like `shadowRootMode`, `delegatesFocus`, etc, and plans to add more in most proposals / specs related to web-components.
-By leveraging templates as a child element to the definition, we can leverage these attributes in a syntax that is already familiar with developers today.
+We already have attributes supported on Declarative Shadow DOM, like `shadowRootMode`, `delegatesFocus`, etc, and plan to add more in most proposals / specs related to web-components.
+By leveraging DSD templates as a child element to the definition, we can leverage these declarative attributes in a syntax that is already familiar with developers today.

-### Shadow Roots are not applied on the `<define>` element
+### Shadow Roots are already inert on the `<define>` element

 For browsers today (without the `<define>` element), adding a template with shadow root properties will not create a live shadow root.
-This is good because it means that those templates will remain inert (as document fragments) in both current and new browsers that implement this.
+This is good because it means that those templates will remain inert (as document fragments) in both old browsers, and new browsers that might implement this proposal.

 This behavior will continue to exist so long as `<define>` is not added as a valid target for shadow roots (the list for which is actually [strictly defined in the spec](https://dom.spec.whatwg.org/#valid-shadow-host-name)).